Tom-Murphy-Physics/Rad_Demo_Web/README.md

 ```
 python3 Rad_Demo_Install.py
 ```
-There is no need to do a git clone on this repo, all that is handeled in the script
+This step takes a while so plug in the computer and find something better to do There is no need to do a git clone on this repo, all that is handeled in the script